Education (EdD)

 - Enable participants to undertake a research study of relevance to their professional activities.

-"Blow the dust off your brain, practice your theories and theorise your practices with this challenging, stimulating and thought provoking programme."
+"Blow the dust off your brain, practice your theories and theorise your practices with this challenging, stimulating and thought-provoking programme."
 Visit the testimonials tab to read more.

 Course content

-Date | Module | Credits |
+Module Title and Code | Credits |

 30 |